Anit-Paul/Problem-Solving/README.md

 # 126.House robber problem
 # 127.Check if ith bit is set or not
 # 128.Check if a number is power of 2 or not
+# 129.divide two integers without using multiplication, division, and mod operator.